 The bathroom carried on the art deco-ish interiors of the property.
 While it was not large enough to have a bathtub, it was tastefully filled with toiletries from England-based Bamford and marked the first time I had seen a hotel in Singapore carrying it.

-A stay at The Club typically comes with breakfast which is served at Mr. and Mrs. Maxwell.
+A stay at The Club typically comes with breakfast which is served at the lobby.
 As the hotel has only 20 rooms, breakfast here is an intimate and cozy affair.
 I went for my morning meal at around 9 in the morning and found the buffet almost entirely to myself.
 As the property prides itself in its F&B proposition, I thought the duality of the hotel’s breakfast offerings was quite impressive.
 There’s a humble buffet station with cold cuts, cheeses, various types of bread as well as chilled juices.

 Apart from this, guests could also choose from a menu.
 I naturally chose my favorite – pancakes!

-During my stay at The Club which coincided with the grand opening, I also headed upstairs over at Tiger’s Milk – a rooftop bar cum Peruvian grill.
+During my stay at The Club which coincided with the grand opening, I also headed upstairs at a former rooftop bar cum Peruvian grill.
 While there, I managed to try a sampling of the menu, of which my favorite was undoubtedly the wagyu beef sticks.
 They also serve some decent ceviche up there.

 I never expected a boutique hotel to be so… extensive.
-The Club certainly did not waste any resources in letting its F&B outlets stand out and these are very much part of the property as is the intimate 20-room hotel.
-In this regard, The Club is a top choice if you’re looking for a well-appointed place to stay in a hip and happening part of town, sans the crowds.
+Ann Siang House certainly did not waste any resources in letting its F&B outlets stand out and these are very much part of the property as is the intimate 20-room hotel.
+In this regard, Ann Siang House is a top choice if you’re looking for a well-appointed place to stay in a hip and happening part of town, sans the crowds.
 Its room limit ensures that you won’t have to compete for space with hundreds of people at any given time of day while its interiors make you just want to stay in for the entire day.

 28 Ann Siang Rd, 069708